 Mount McKinley Class Amphibious Force Command Ship:

-• Laid down, 14 August 1943, as Kathay, a Maritime Commission type (C2-S-AJ1) hull under Maritime Commission contract (MC Hull 1351) at North Carolina Shipbuilding and Drydock, Wilmington, N.C.
+• Laid down, 14 August 1943, as SS Kathay, a Maritime Commission type (C2-S-AJ1) hull under Maritime Commission contract (MC Hull 1351) at North Carolina Shipbuilding and Drydock, Wilmington, N.C.

 • Launched, 19 October 1943